satansdeer/satansdeer.github.com/content/legacy-posts/react-lifecycle-methods/index.md

 First method that get's called during this stage is `getDerivedStateFromProps`.

-As I already mentioned this method is rarely used.
+As I already mentioned this method is used.

 Then `shouldComponentUpdate` is called, if the update was initiated by changed `props` or `state`.